BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # Background

-I got my bachelor's degree in Computer Science at the Universidade de São Paulo (USP), with a focus in Machine Learning as a Research Assistant at the [Laboratory of Computational Intelligence](http://labic.icmc.usp.br/), while also participating in many Kaggle like [competitions]({{ site.baseurl }}{% link _pages/kaggle.md %}) and co-founding [Data](http://data.icmc.usp.br/).
+I got my bachelor's degree in Computer Science at the Universidade de São Paulo (USP)🇧🇷 , with a focus in Machine Learning as a Research Assistant at the [Laboratory of Computational Intelligence](http://labic.icmc.usp.br/), while also participating in many Kaggle like [competitions]({{ site.baseurl }}{% link _pages/kaggle.md %}) 🏆 and co-founding [Data](http://data.icmc.usp.br/).

 In my free time I can be often be found traveling, reading sci-fi or practicing Parkour.